mizrael/davidguida.net/src/_posts/2020-10-21-how-to-render-a-dynamic-component-with-blazor.md

 In the example we used the generic version of <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.renderfragment-1?view=aspnetcore-3.1&WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener"><strong><em>RenderFragment</em></strong></a>, super handy in contexts like this.

-If you like Blazor and game programming, don&#8217;t miss my series on <a href="https://www.davidguida.net/blazor-and-2d-game-development-part-1-intro/" target="_blank" rel="noreferrer noopener">2D Gamedev</a>!
+If you like Blazor and game programming, don't miss my series on <a href="https://www.davidguida.net/blazor-and-2d-game-development-part-1-intro/" target="_blank" rel="noreferrer noopener">2D Gamedev</a>!

 <div class="post-details-footer-widgets">
 </div>